UN: Libya’s rivals swap prisoners, part of cease-fire deal

-Libya is split between a U.N.-supported government in the capital, Tripoli, to the west of the North African country, and rival authorities based in the east.
+Libya is split between a U.N.-supported government in the capital, Tripoli, and rival authorities based in country’s east.
 The two sides are backed by an array of local militias as well as regional and foreign powers.

 The oil-rich country was plunged into chaos after the 2011 NATO-backed uprising that toppled and killed longtime dictator Moammar Gadhafi.

-In April 2019, east-based commander Khalifa Hifter and his forces launched an offensive to try and capture Tripoli, a campaign that stalled after months of fighting and eventually collapsed in June.
-Hifter’s forces have since withdrawn to the coastal city of Sirte.
+In April 2019, east-based commander Khalifa Hifter and his forces launched an offensive to try and capture Tripoli, a campaign that collapsed after Turkey stepped up its military support of the U.N.-supported government.
+Turkey deployed hundreds of troops and thousands of Syrian mercenaries to back up its Libyan allies.

 The two sides signed a nationwide, U.N.-brokered cease-fire deal in October that included an exchange of all war prisoners.